TheChosenOne-Alpha/UnityGames/README.md

 # UnityGames
-My Unity projects
+My Unity Projects

 # How To Play

-Instruction for Downloadig Games
+Instructions for Downloading Games

-1. click the "download raw file" button on the top right
+1. Click the "download raw file" button on the top right

-2. open a downloaded file
+2. Open a downloaded file

-3. click the game file
+3. Click the game file

-4. open the game application file
+4. Open the game application file with the game name on it

 5. extract

-6. open the game application file
+6. Open the same application file

 7. Play!